 Injured?
 Speak with an Attorney

 If you or a loved one was injured on the job, it is in your best interest to speak with an attorney.
-Speak with an attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today by calling one of our three locations.
+Speak with an attorney from Koonz McKenney Johnson & DePaolis LLP today by calling one of our three locations.
 You can also request your free case evaluation online.